 Court proceedings for professional negligence

 Where an out of court settlement cannot be agreed, our litigation solicitors will tirelessly fight for our clients through every stage of court proceedings.
-Court litigation is an area in which our team excels, with our solicitors having exceptional advocacy skills and an excellent track record of success in proceedings all the way up to the Supreme Court.
+Court litigation is an area in which our team excels, with our professional negligence solicitors having exceptional advocacy skills and an excellent track record of success in proceedings all the way up to the Supreme Court.

 Professional negligence claims explained